-It would also assist greater definition behind the role of Jim Owen, in supporting the work of Panel members "between meetings", as well as the role of the Member Services Officer being brought in/ seconded to support the PO HR Committee In effect. this Culture Sub Group.
-Jim and Officer form а small Secretariat/Programme Office on behalf of the Panel and the Authority/Sub Committee - but working with and complimentary to, the 2020 Programme Management arrangements, enabling a congruent approach to planning, delivery and performance management that would be robust and sustainable.
+It would also assist greater definition behind the role of Jim Owen, in supporting the work of Panel members "between meetings", as well as the role of the Member Services Officer being brought in/ seconded to support the PO HR Committee Culture Sub Group.
+In effect, Jim and this Officer form a small Secretariat/Programme Office on behalf of the Panel and the Authority/Sub Committee - but working with and complimentary to, the 2020 Programme Management arrangements, enabling a congruent approach to planning, delivery and performance management that would be robust and sustainable.